cs1302uga/cs1302-hw02/README.md

 1. From the `cs1302-hw02` directory, use your enhanced `MyCat` program to display the contents of the following three files all passed in at once:`Printer.java`, standard input ("-"), and `MyCat.java` in that order!
-If your program does not currently allow "-" to be specified for arbitrary file names in the list of command-line arguments, then modify it to accomodate that feature.
+If your program does not currently allow "-" to be specified for arbitrary file names in the list of command-line arguments, then modify it to accommodate that feature.

 1. Run your enhanced `MyCat` program by passing in two filenames as command-line arguments.
 Make sure the first file does not exist in the file system.
 Your program should catch the `FileNotFoundException`,